Faroito/Cipher/README.md

 I did this project in the Mathematics module.
 The goal was to crypt a message with a key by making two distinct matrix with the ASCII charactere and multiply the matrix.
 Then we had to decrypt the matrix with the inverse matrix of the key.

+As the goal was to manipulate matrix, we couldn't use matrix's library as numpy, it would has be to easy !

 As a bonus of this project I did a brute force attack of the message (2*2 matrix).
 Like this could be long I did a socket server/client to use many computer to duplicate computing power.

-So when we pitch this project for ths school, we invited 16 student to break a message ! :)
+So when we pitch this project for the school, we invited 16 student to break a message ! :)

 ## How to use